unibe-geodata-modelling/2019-precipitation-discretization/README.md

 Discretisation of precipitation

-Resampling and reprojection of Cosmo-Rea2 & Cosmo-Rea6 precipitation reanalysis data For the developement used a repo of our own: https://github.com/AndyG-unibe/Resample-ReprojectCosmoRea2-6
+Resampling and reprojection of Cosmo-Rea2 & Cosmo-Rea6 precipitation reanalysis data For the developement used a repo of our own: https://github.com/AndyG-unibe/Resample-ReprojectCosmoRea2-6.
+The script and the readme here are just transferred.

 ##### Authors